fortify/gha-setup-fod-uploader/README.md

 * If you choose to use the polling option when invoking FoDUploader to wait for scan completion:
     * The FoD release should be configured for automated audit.
     * Typical scan turnaround time should be less than the GitHub Action timeout of 1 hour (scan time is dependent primarily on application size/complexity).
+    * Recommended polling interval is 1 minute.
+    * Use the -allowPolicyFail/apf option to determine whether to "break the build" when the scan results in the release failing the assigned Security Policy in FoD.
 * .NET applications that utilize msbuild need to use a Windows runner.
 Windows-based runners use different syntax and different file locations.
 In particular:
     * Environment variables are referenced as `$Env:var` instead of `$var`, for example `"$Env:FOD_UPLOAD_JAR"` instead of `$FOD_UPLOAD_JAR`
     * ScanCentral logs are stored in a different location, so the upload-artifact step would need to be adjusted accordingly if you wish to archive ScanCentral logs